zmkfirmware/zmk/docs/docs/feature/keymaps.md

 ## Big Picture

 All keyboard definitions (complete boards or shields) include the _default_ keymap for that keyboard, so ZMK can produce a "stock" firmware for that keyboard without any further modifications.

-For users looking to customize their keyboard's behavior, they can copy the stock `.keymap` file into their user config directory, and customize the keymap to their liking.
+For users looking to customize their keyboard's behavior, they can copy the stock `.keymap` file into their local [ZMK config directory](docs/feature/keymaps.md#ZMK-Configuration-Directories), and customize the keymap to their liking.

+## ZMK Configuration Directories

+A ZMK Configuration Directory, as mentioned in [Installing ZMK](/docs/docs/user-setup.md), is separate from the ZMK Firmware and allows for full customization of keymaps without altering the default keymaps provided in the shield directory.
+This is especially useful for users iterating upon their keymaps to best suit their needs, as it does not require forking ZMK and/or constant merging of upstream ZMK.

+ZMK Configuration Repositories contain:
+* Top level shield/board config and keymap overrides.
+* A boards/ directory structure for out of tree boards and shields.

+To learn more about build locally using your ZMK Configuration Directory, click [here](/docs/docs/user-setup.md#customization)

 ## Behaviors